Justin Hastings

-Justin Hastings (born 18 September 2003) is a Caymanian professional golfer who learned the game from his father Rich, "a casual golfer".
-Justin won the 2025 Latin America Amateur Championship.
+Justin Hastings (born 18 September 2003) is a Caymanian professional golfer.
+He won the 2025 Latin America Amateur Championship.

 College career

 Hastings competed for the San Diego State Aztecs men's golf team.

 Amateur career

-Hastings won the 2020 Caribbean Amateur Golf Championships (Hoerman Cup).
+Hastings won the 2018 Caribbean Amateur Golf Championships (Hoerman Cup).

 He participated in the 2023 Pan American Games, finishing tied for 11th place in the men's competition.

 He made his major championship debut at the 2025 Masters Tournament.
 At his next major, the 2025 U.S. Open, he made the cut and was the low amateur by virtue of being the only amateur to make the cut.

 Professional career

 Hastings turned professional in July 2025 and started competing on the PGA Tour Americas.